khaledhikmat/goqur/README.md

         - If the Arabic nouns (or concepts) collection is populated but the English one is empty, then auto-translate the Arabic entities to English
         - If the English nouns (or concepts) collection is populated and the Arabic one is empty, then auto-translate the English entities to Arabic
         - If both Arabic and English collections are populated, then do not apply any translation
-    - `Explorer`; provides REST Endpoints to clients to interact with the
+    - `Explorer`: provides REST Endpoints to clients to interact with the clients
-- Logic App to update the index.
-This will be deferred as Logic Apps preview in Azure is going through a lot of changes
 - Exploration client:
     - [Azure search generator](http://azsearchstore.azurewebsites.net/azsearchgenerator/index.html) to produce a static site to expriment with content exploration.
-This can be customozed a little as described [here](https://jj09.net/cognitive-search-azure-search-with-ai/)
+This can be customized a little as described [here](https://jj09.net/cognitive-search-azure-search-with-ai/)
     - wix.com
     - Azure Static Web Apps to deploy the statically generated site
     - Flutter, MAUI or Blazor
     - Etc
+- Logic App to update the index.
+This will be deferred as Logic Apps preview in Azure is going through a lot of changes

 ## Things to do

 - Beautify index file for the auto-genetrated search site as in Jacob's blog
+- ~~Change ENV Variables to capital~~
 - Logic app to receive an email with attachment from a specific email source and update the blob storage.
 This is less important as I can easily upload from the Azure portal
 - Translation API for the Enricher service
 - Explorer function APIs